Kebena people

 The Kebena people (also spelled Qebena) are a Cushitic ethnic group found in the Gurage Zone of Ethiopia.
 They speak the Kebena dialect of the Alaba-Kʼabeena language, which is a member of the Highland East Cushitic branch of the Cushitic family group.
 Kebena were marginalized under the Abyssinian state.

 History

-The Kebena people live in the Ethiopia predominantly in Kebena Special Woreda with its seat Wosherbe.
+The Kebena people live in the Ethiopia predominantly in Kebena Special Woreda with its seat Welkite.
 They are associated with the 13th century Islamic kingdom of Hadiya and have maintained the designation "Hadiya" to this day Kebena's Garad is mentioned in the fifteenth century Emperor Zara Yaqob chronicle.
-According to their tradition Kebena originally spoke the Semitic Harari language of Harar however shifted to Cushitic Timbaro.
+According to their tradition Kebena originally spoke a Semitic language akin to Silt'e however later shifted to Cushitic Timbaro.
 In 1815 they split from their closest relatives the Halaba people.